 - Any condition or medication that increases your skin sensitivity.

 - A recent history of acne medication use.

 Chemical peels can address various skin problems, some of which are discussed below:

-- They Help Treat Acne: Light and medium peels can treat acne and reduce the risk of breakouts by unclogging pores, decreasing oil production, eliminating p.acnes bacteria, and reducing inflammation.
+- They May Help Treat Acne: Light and medium peels may be effective in treating acne and reduce the risk of breakouts by unclogging pores, decreasing oil production, eliminating p.acnes bacteria, and reducing inflammation.

 - They May Reduce Acne scars: Chemical peels can exfoliate the top skin layer, reducing the appearance of different types of scars.
-They also stimulate collagen production in the treated areas, causing raised, hypertrophic, and atrophic scars to become less visible.
+They may also stimulate collagen production, potentially making raised, hypertrophic, and atrophic scars less visible.